douglasdl/NLW18-React-Native/README.md

 ## 📐 Project

-This was the project from the Full Stack Week 5th Edition that was presented from AUG/05/2024 ~ AUG/12/2024.
+This was the project from the 18th edition of the Next Level Week (NLW18) that occured from DEC/06/2024 ~ DEC/13/2024.
-This project is a web application with mobile first layout (the desktop version was also developed by myself after finish the main project) to help people to efficiently find barbershop and booking/cancel sevices.
+This project is a Mobile application developed for iOS and Android using React Native with Expo and Typescript.
+The Nerby App uses Map View to show your current location and the pins of the locations of nearby stores that offers discount cupons.
-This project also utilizes Google Authentication with OAuth integration.
+This project also utilizes the Camera to scan QR Code from the stores to redeem the discount cupons by API integration with a Node.js backend.

-Check the deployed project online [here](https://fsw-5-barber-git-main-douglasdls-projects.vercel.app/).
+Download the deployed Apps on [App Store](#) and [Google Play](#).

 Create the project as Navigation (TypeScript):
 ```sh